dabernado/kayak/std.md

         ```
     - isorecursive type constants compile down to use the combinator `make`
         - example: `make "test"` has a type of `1 <-> String`
-    - adding the sym character before a constant implements its inverse
+    - adding the sym character before a constant implements its inverse and is used for "deallocating" constants
     - constant delimiters
         - strings: ""
         - nats/integers: (-)n